saurabytes/MonarchMoneyTrendReport/README.md

 I use **Monarch Money**.

 I found there were opportunities to enhance the Monarch Money web application with more functionality and configuration options using Javascript and Tampermonkey.
 All you need to do is add the **Tampermonkey** browser extension.
 Tampermonkey is a browser extension for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
-Simply make sure it is installed by going to "Extensions" in your web browser.
+You can install it by going to the following link.

 https://www.tampermonkey.net/